nissejokke/stream-events-example/README.md

 _Server_:

 Listens on events from a redis stream dedicated to this server instance.
 Only this server instance will listen to this perticular redis stream.
-Inst1 in this example should rather be for example servername + process 1.
+Inst1 in this example is the stream dedicated to this server.
+It should rather be named for example servername + process id.

-This code either 1) long polls until a new event added to 'inst1' stream or 2) if lastId is set, reads all events added after lastId.
+The server starts receiving new events directly upon start.
+Events are sent to all connected clients and filtered depending on which order id each client is listening to.

+If a client connects and sends 'last event id' it means that it is a reconnect and it in this case fetch all events new that this event.

+The following code reads all events after 'lastId' from 'inst1' stream.
-60000 is number of millisecconds to long poll.
+60000 is number of milliseconds to long poll.

     redis.xread('BLOCK', 60000, 'STREAMS', 'inst1', lastId)